nirmalya8/deep-residual-networks/README.md

 The main aim of this paper is to ease the training of neural networks, which are substantially deeper, even going up to 1000 layers.

 Say there is a network, which performs quite well on the chosen performance measure.
-If we add a few more layers at the end of that network, which represent the Identity function($f(x)=x$).
+If we add a few more layers at the end of that network, which represent the Identity function(f(x)=x).
 So, the performance of this new network should not differ much from the original network as the layers added give out the same output as the input fed to them.
 Figure 1 shows this representation.

 ![Figure 1](./images/fig1.png "Fig 1.
 Visual Representation of the layers")